 Knowing how important green spaces are for mental health, can we take what we know and apply them to cityscapes where taking those “forest baths” are unavailable?
 It turns out that we can–but it's more than just the color green.

-The benefits of green spaces and exposure to trees to reduce anxiety and depression is becoming more well-known, but it isn’t always easy to apply those techniques to a bustling city landscape.
+The benefits of green spaces and exposure to trees to reduce symptoms of low mood is becoming more well-known, but it isn’t always easy to apply those techniques to a bustling city landscape.
 In larger cities where driving to the country is the only way to become truly immersed in the green landscapes of grass and trees, the practice of “forest bathing” as coined by the Japanese is almost unavailable to a large number of people across all ages.

 At the Nanyang Technological University Singapore, a research team of psychologists hypothesized that the color green alone was enough to stimulate the same feelings of wellbeing and stress reduction, even in the midst of a city rush hour.
 They first developed a virtual reality program in which participants used a VR headset and then explored a city landscape which had streets either decorated with green plants on balconies, parts of buildings, or pillars versus a street where the walls where painted green.